 Withdrawal Rules for 401(k) Plans and IRAs

 The Internal Revenue Service has instituted rules about the circumstances under which you can take early withdrawals or normal distributions from a 401(k) retirement plan or IRA.
-The IRS also requires you to begin taking money from your IRA once you've reached a certain age.
+The IRS also requires you to begin taking money from your IRA or 401(k) once you've reached a certain age.

 Make sure you know what those rules are and the tax penalties you face if you don't follow them.